Dice

 ★ In Southern/Appalachian speech, "want" can still mean "lack" in older English fashion.
 "Want for" is a classic construction meaning "to be in need of."
 Flip it negative - "don’t want for" - and you’ve got "has everything they need." ★

 "Want" meaning "lack" is centuries old in English.
-Appalachian and Southern speech preserved "want for" long after it faded elsewhere.
-Documented in the Dictionary of American Regional English as South and South Midland.
+Appalachian and Southern speech preserved "want for" long after it faded elsewhere, especially in the South and South Midland.

 Still heard today in rural Southern speech, especially among older generations and in church or Bible-influenced phrasing ("they shall not want").
 Outside the region it’s understood but sounds old-fashioned.